 For small amounts of mold due to leaks or tiny cracks, DIY fixes are possible.
 When there are larger mold problems, or for incidents where there are serious foundation breaches, the best thing to do is trust a waterproofing expert to fix the moisture problem.

 Myth #4: All Mold is the Same

 Some molds are more benign than others and there are several types of mold that can grow in a home.
 A common mold myth is that all mold found in a home is black mold.
 The CDC says that, “No one knows how many species of fungi exist but estimates range from tens of thousands to perhaps three hundred thousand or more.”
-Since there are thousands of types of mold, and several can cause allergic reactions, it’s important to remove any mold that is found in your home.
+Since there are thousands of types of mold, and several can cause allergic reactions or worse, it’s important to remove any mold that is found in your home.

 Myth #5: Only Old Homes Get Mold